-Now, I admit that I was first in the queue when the waxing lyrical genes were handed out, but after sharing a flat white, and a chat, with my literary hero, Stephen Jones, it got me thinking in more realistic terms about the past.
+Now I admit that I was first in the queue when the waxing lyrical genes were handed out, but after sharing a flat white, and a chat, with my literary hero, Stephen Jones, it got me thinking in more realistic terms about the past.

-I will never lose the memory of the thrill of watching David Duckham, his long blonde hair, blowing in the wind as he swerved his way around spread eagled defenders, or Gerald Davies side stepping and weaving, and I could go on and on, maximising my waxing lyrical gene, on Serge Blanco, Denis Charvet, Barry John, JPR etc etc but attending international matches as a spectator left quite a lot to be desired.
+I will never lose the childhood memory and the thrill of watching David Duckham, his long blonde hair, blowing in the wind as he swerved his way around spread eagled defenders, or Gerald Davies side stepping and weaving past despairing defenders, and I could go on and on, maximising my waxing lyrical gene, with the likes of Serge Blanco, Denis Charvet, Barry John, JPR et al.

-I’ve stood at Twickenham in the old South stand, in freezing cold and pouring rain ,two hours before kick off, to get a view of England v Wales that consisted of a quarter of the pitch, the people stood behind you, would deposit warm water, which would splash against the backs of your legs, (If you get my drift), and sadly you were actually glad of the experience because it warmed you up for a split second.
+I’ve stood at Twickenham in the old South stand, in freezing cold and pouring rain ,two hours before kick off, to get a view of England v Wales that consisted of a quarter of the pitch, the people standing behind you, would deposit warm water, which would splash against the backs of your legs, (If you get my drift), and sadly you were actually glad of the experience because it actually warmed you up for a split second.

-Well I can put you right on that one, England v Wales in 1978, at my trouser soaked Twickenham, mentioned earlier, consisted of five penalties, and a 9-6 victory for Wales, the highlight of which was 50 yard (metres hadn’t been invented then) kick to touch by Gareth Edwards.
+Well I can put you right on that one, England v Wales in 1978, at my trouser soaked Twickenham, consisted of five penalties, and a 9-6 victory for Wales, the highlight of which was 50 yard (metres hadn’t been invented then) kick to touch by Gareth Edwards.

 A match between Scotland and Wales at Murrayfield in 1963 included 111 line outs, nearly all of which were created by kicks to touch from Wales scrum half Clive Rowlands.

-The playing surfaces of today are a joy to behold, the new hybrid grass systems make the top level level matches immune from the hippo like swamps, that were familiar to older readers, apart from the permanent divot that is the Stade de France, of course.
+The playing surfaces of today are a joy to behold, the new hybrid grass systems make the top-level level matches immune from the hippo like swamps, that were familiar to older readers, apart from the permanent divot that is the Stade de France, of course.